Early & Silent Film

 Tokyo Godfathers, a 2003 Japanese animated film loosely based on the novel.

 I had the pleasure of viewing the 1929 version on 35mm at Le Giornate del Cinema Muto in 1994.
 This was my second visit to the Festival, then still presented in the old 1930s Verdi Theatre.
 The film appeared in both silent and Movietone sound versions.
 We viewed the silent version in a 35mm print with English title cards from the George Eastman House.
 The film had some inspired additions to the novel.
 Neil Brand provided the piano accompaniment.
 The climax of the film had additional music in one of the finest cinema experiences that I have enjoyed.
 In this film version the surviving Bob [Charles Bickford] staggers into New Jerusalem, carrying the baby; it is Christmas Morning rather than the night of Christmas Eve in the original story.
 He collapses in front of the town’s people gathered in the wooden framed church.
 This sequence was accompanied by a burst from a choir out of the darkness singing ‘Silent Night’.
 In the darkness they had gathered in the two small musician’s balconies either side of the proscenium.
 There was not a dry eye in the theatre.
 Unfortunately the old Verdi is no more.
 However Universal Pictures together with The Film Foundation is working on a restoration of the film.
+Now, the film is being screened at the 2023 Giornate in the new Verdi Theatre and with accompaniment by John Sweeney.
+I am wondering how they will match the earlier event.

 The film notes in the Catalogue comment: